sherlock-audit/2023-02-carapace-judging/README.md

 Increment `_claimableUnlockedCapital` [for all](https://github.com/sherlock-audit/2023-02-carapace/blob/main/contracts/core/DefaultStateManager.sol#L502-L505) locked capital instances.

+## Discussion

+**vnadoda**

+@clems4ev3r PR for the fix is: https://github.com/carapace-finance/credit-default-swaps-contracts/pull/62

-# Issue H-6: Sybil on withdrawal requests can allow leverage factor manipulation with flashloans
+# Issue H-7: Sybil on withdrawal requests can allow leverage factor manipulation with flashloans

 Source: https://github.com/sherlock-audit/2023-02-carapace-judging/issues/116

 ## Found by
-mahdikarimi, clems4ever
+ck, libratus, mahdikarimi, clems4ever

 ## Summary
 To be able to withdraw, a user has to request a withdraw first.
 The only requirement to be able to request a withdraw is to have a balance of SToken upon requesting.
 By requesting withdraws with the same tokens but from different addresses, a malicious user can create the option to withdraw during one cycle more than what is deposited in the protocol.
 They cannot drain the protocol since they only have a limited amount of SToken to burn (required to call `withdraw()`), but they acquire the ability to deposit new funds and withdraw them in the same block, thus manipulating premium prices.